 The Colorado River at Pumphouse Recreation Area offers miles of water for the wade fisherman, as well as several boat ramps for float fishing access.
 The wade fisherman will find slower water with a few braided sections below the boat ramps, and faster pocket water upstream into the Gore Canyon.
 Camping is also available at Pumhouse Recreation Area.
-Our go to set up for this area is a triple nymph rig, or a hopper dropper set up.
+Our go to set up for this area is a triple nymph rig, or a hopper with a few nypmhs dropped off the back.
 However, the angler that keeps a close eye on the water can be presented with rising fish if the conditions are right.
 The Colorado is primarily a freestone river, and it hosts a large variety of aquatic insects, including several species of stonefly, Blue Wing Olive Mayflies, PMD’s, Green Drakes, Rusty Spinners, Trico’s, caddis, and many more.

 The Colorado River near pumphouse is near 800 CFS at the moment, down from around the 1500 CFS we where seeing last week.
 The rumor is that we have already seen peak run off flows on the colorado for the spring.
 The clarity of the water has gotten much better over the week, escpecially above Radium ( Sheephorn Creek ).
 Pumphouse has consistently had water clarity of at least two feet during the last few days.
 Baetis, Caddis, and Stoneflies have been the most productive bugs to imitate recently.
 Salmonfly nymphs have moved in close to the banks, and one or two adults have been spotted.
 Cold weather over the weekend may delay the hatch a bit, but it seems like more adults will be hatching soon as warm weather moves back in on Monday.